winitzki/scall/tutorial/programming_dhall.md

   = λ(F : Type → Type) → λ(contrafilterableF : ContraFilterable F) → λ(G : Type → Type) → λ(filterableG : Filterable G) →
     contrafunctorFunctorArrow F contrafilterableF.{cmap} G filterableG.{fmap} /\ { deflate = λ(a : Type) → λ(x : F (Optional a) → G (Optional a)) → λ(fa : F a) → filterableG.deflate a (x (contrafilterableF.inflate a fa)) }
 ```

+In addition to the `Arrow` combinator that works with any filterable (contra)functors, there are two special constructions:

+1) If `F` is any polynomial functor then `Compose Optional F` is a filterable functor.

+2) If `F` is any functor then `Compose F Optional` is a filterable functor (known as the "free filterable functor on F").

+3) If `F` is any polynomial functor and `G` is any filterable contrafunctor then `Arrow F (Compose Optional G)` is a filterable contrafunctor.

 ### Universal and existential type quantifiers